 A Game You’ll Never Win: The Payday Loan Trap

 One of the worst financial decisions you can make is to take out a payday loan.
 In fact, the only thing worse than a payday loan is two payday loans.
+It’s one of the reasons that Google has announced that they will be banning payday loan ads from their website.

 But sadly, that doesn’t stop some Americans from falling victim to these scumbags.